-This course from BPEC aims to provide an overview of renewable energy heating and energy technologies for anyone who is interested, including installers who want to know more before they invest in a full course.
+This course from BPEC aims to provide an overview of renewable energy heating and energy technologies for anyone who is interested, including installers who want to know more before they invest in a full plumbing training course.
 It covers an introduction to renewable energy solutions like heat pumps and biomass heating systems.

 2. BPEC Part L (Energy Efficiency)